Sign In / Sign Out

-In 2014, Ruiz signed on with KNBC in Los Angeles, covering a news market that spans 41,000 square miles.
-There, she reported on all kinds of stories coming from the nation’s #2 news market, working at the station’s flagship morning show, “Today in L.A.”
+In 2014, Ruiz signed on with KNBC in Los Angeles, covering one of the largest news markets in the country, spanning 41,000 square miles.
+There, she reported on a wide spectrum of stories working at the station’s flagship morning show, “Today in L.A.”

 At KPNX in 2015, Ruiz anchored Pope Francis’ historic visit to the United States from

 Philadelphia and in the summer of 2016, Ruiz was the station’s choice to represent the